Remarkable Man-Made Underwater Structures Could Rewrite History Of Wisconsin

 People who participated in the investigation of Rock Lake were ridiculed.

-One who did not give up his search was Alex Max Gene Nohl, an engineer and diver from Massachusetts.
+Alex Max Gene Nohl, an engineer and diver from Massachusetts, did not give up his search.

 The public was now eager to learn more about this fascinating discovery, but there was one problem.
 No archaeologist showed any interest or willingness to investigate Wisconsin's underwater pyramid.